mrunalghode11/automotive-warranty-tracker-case-study/README.md

 ## 1. My Background on This Problem

 During my time supporting customers of a major
-Indian automotive OEM, I noticed a pattern that repeated itself every single day:
+USA automotive OEM, I noticed a pattern that repeated itself every single day:

 - Customers called angry about warranty coverage